ZhangQi1996/c_function_extractor/README.md

 ### Clang Function Extractor
-Introduction: this tool is used mainly to extract all single functions under specified input-filepath or input-dirpath, and stores per function extracted into the single file.
+Introduction: this tool is used mainly to extract all single functions under specified input-filepath or input-dirpath, and stores per function extracted into the single file under specified output dir.

 #### Basic Usage
 ```text